rfcx/ingest-service/README.md

 ## Local development

-1. Copy `functions/.env.example` to `functions/.env`.
+1. Copy `.env.example` to `.env`.
 Set the AWS and Auth0 keys as a minimum.

 2. Install dependencies.
    ```
-   cd functions
    npm install
    ```